 Different Strategy Retreat Questions to Consider

-The objective of most strategy retreats is to create a clear, believable and implementable strategic plan to take the executive team and the company to the next level.
+The objective of most strategy retreats is to create a clear, believable, and implementable strategic plan to take the executive team and the company to the next level.
 Strategy retreats can be great for organizational alignment and team building, but often those benefits are not maximized unless the right issues are fully uncovered and honestly addressed.
-While the deliverable typically consists of the critical few strategic actions that will make the biggest impact, too many leadership teams do not ask different strategy retreat questions to get at the heart of the matter.
+While the deliverable typically consists of the critical few strategic actions that will make the biggest impact (we like using a one page strategy communication map), too many leadership teams do not ask different strategy retreat questions to get at the heart of the matter.

 Ask Different Strategy Retreat Questions to Get It Right

-If you are in charge of developing a strategy for your team or company, invest enough time with the right stakeholders to ask and answer different strategy retreat questions to ensure your team:
+If you are in charge of Strategic Planning Retreat Facilitation or for developing a strategy for your team or company, invest enough time with the right stakeholders to ask and answer different strategy retreat questions to ensure your team:

 Three Different Strategy Retreat Questions to Consider

 Here are three different strategy retreat questions to consider at your next strategic planning session to shake things up a bit:

 Because organizations often get so immersed in “the way things have always been done,” it can be difficult to consider new and innovative ways to answer big strategic questions or solve touchy strategic problems.

 Try to break the established code of how “it’s always been done” so you can come up with more innovative solutions.
 Challenge yourself to explain the rationale for current assumptions, beliefs, and practices.
 Challenge past solutions and test new approaches.

 Often you’ll find that the reason you set things up as you did has become obsolete, ineffective, or irrelevant.

 Then reassess its importance relative to the other activities of the business.
 Maybe the company would work more effectively and efficiently without it.
 Then ask yourself, is there a critical component that is missing or being underutilized?